 - Listed on the Christchurch City Council website.

 Photographs of the mayors of Christchurch are on display at the Christchurch City Council.
-The Central Library Peterborough also holds a card file index of portraits of prominent Christchurch citizens, and this includes photographs of mayors and councillors published in newspapers or held by the Council.
+The Central Library Manchester also holds a card file index of portraits of prominent Christchurch citizens, and this includes photographs of mayors and councillors published in newspapers or held by the Council.

 - Morrell, W.P.
 Provincial system in New Zealand 1852 — 76